A Syllabic Dictionary of the Chinese Language: Content

-Rime dictionaries are arranged in terms of the classical four tones of Middle Chinese pronunciation: píng 平 "level" tone, shǎng 上 "rising" tone, qù 去 "departing" tone, and rù 入 "entering" tone.
+Rime dictionaries are arranged in terms of the classical four tones of Middle Chinese pronunciation: píng "level" tone, shǎng "rising" tone, qù "departing" tone, and rù "entering" tone.
 Most western-language dictionaries of Chinese represent tones by marking vowels with diacritics, Morrison's dictionary, for instance, indicates "level" tone as unmarked (a), "rising" with grave accent (à), "departing" with acute accent (á), and "entering" tone with "short accent" (ǎ).
 As a result of using 17th-century Wufang yuanyin pronunciations, early Chinese-English dictionaries were much concerned with the "entering" tone, which had already ceased to exist in 19th-century Beijing pronunciation.